beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Shadow Possession!</br>
 His shadow, lit up by the gentle light of the moon, stretched out toward his opponent.</br>
 "Okay!"
 His shadow connected with his opponent's, and the man suddenly stopped on the spot.
 Shikamaru spread his legs slightly and dropped his arms to his sides, and his opponent did the same thing.
 "Hinata!"</br>
 "Yes!"
-With the byakugan, Hinata looked at the man's pressure points.
+With the Byakugan, Hinata looked at the man's pressure points.
 The one she was aimaing for was a quick cut-off pressure point.
 She stretched out an index finger.
 She absolutely could not miss.
 She imagined the movements of Hyuga Neji, the greatest genius since the start of the Hyuga clan.</br>
 "Hah!"
 Her finger shot out in alignment with her breathing and dug into the man's body.
 After the span of a breath, the strength slipped out of him.
 She had stabbed the cutoff pressure point correctly.</br>
 Shikamaru released his Shadow Possession and the man's body listed to one side.</br>
 "You did it" Having led the man away, Naruto's shadow clone now held him up as he looked at Hinata.</br>